 In the particular case of fitness training or physical preparation, the conditioning variables are ones that are continually scrutinised, & require high levels of planning from a short, medium and longer term.

-Recently, it was reported that the French World Cup Winning forward, Kylian Mbappe clocked an incredible 22.4mph speed whilst running from his own 6-yd box to score on the counter-attack for Paris St. Germain versus Marseille in Ligue 1.
-The explosive striker, who was revealed as the fastest player in world soccer, marked another milestone with a very memorable & rocket launched goal.
+Recently, it was reported that the French World Cup Winning forward, Kylian Mbappe clocked an incredible 22.4mph whilst running from his own 6-yd box to score on the counter-attack for Paris St. Germain versus Marseille in Ligue 1.
+The explosive striker, who was revealed as the fastest player in world soccer, marked another milestone with a very memorable & rocket-launched goal!

-Soccer is the most popular sport in the world with approximately 265 million players.
-The consistent high-performance of this sport depends on multiple factors, of which the technical, tactical, psychological and physical aspects, as well as the interactions between them are vitally important.
+The consistent high performance of this sport depends on multiple factors, of which the technical, tactical, psychological and physical aspects, as well as the interactions between them, are vitally important.

 Wingers are players whose positions usually perform higher values in this data set.
 It has been suggested that around 70% of the distance covered is below 11km/h and that 200-500 meters are accumulated above 23km/h.